 Side Effects of Nardil

 Like any other drug, Nardil has side effects.
 A doctor will usually prescribe Phenelzine after concluding that its benefits outweigh its risks.
-The common side effects include:
+The common

 - Stomach upset

 - Urination problems

 - Dry mouth

 If a patient experiences or displays any of these severe symptoms, they inform their doctor instantly: